Annual Reports

 The website is now arguably the most comprehensive global record of the Building Engineering Services history and its heritage.
 In confirmation of its position as a major record of the Industry’s history, the British Library has asked for it to be stored in their Web Archive programme, so that it can remain available for scholars and researchers to use in perpetuity.

 Newsletters 24 and 25 sponsored by English Heritage, were printed and distributed during the year.
-Both Newsletters can be viewed on the Group's website.
+Both Newsletters can also be viewed on the Group's website.

 A further 11 electronic books in pdf program format written by Brian Roberts, have been added to the HG website during the year.